pghvlaans/sbotools/man-md/sboupgrade.1.md

 differences.
 To check for missing first-order shared object (solib) dependencies that may have resulted from running **sboupgrade**, use **\--so-check TRUE**.
-Each affected package is logged to */var/log/sboupgrade-solibs.log* with a list of missing shared objects.
+Each affected package is logged to */var/log/sboupgrade-solibs.log* with a list of missing shared objects and the files that have first-order dependencies on them.
 This can be done automatically after every **sboupgrade** run by setting **SO_CHECK** to **TRUE**.

 Root privileges are required to run **sboupgrade** unless passing